samjwillis97/shc-2/api/README.md

 - Make a cache available in the context object passed to functions
 - Templating?
     - I guess just recrusively traversing strings, with exceptions
+- I really should remove plugins, or something